tnballo/high-assurance-rust/src/chp1/_hands_on.md

 # Warmup: Environment Setup

+> **WARNING:** The book's container is currently not functional, we'll fix and add it to CI at a later time.
+Please setup your toolchain via another means, like a local install.

 In lieu of the usual chapter-end challenge, let's do a warm up: setting up the Rust toolchain.
 What you'll need to write and compile Rust programs.
 Consider this your bootstrap sequence!